alexk99/the_router/ash_pppoe_nat_isp.md

-# PPPoE and NAT servers
+# BRAS: PPPoE and NAT

-This is the first productive case of using TheRouter as a PPPoE and a NAT server.
+This is the first productive case of using TheRouter as a BRAS performing PPPoE and a NAT.
 Two servers using TheRouter software have been integrated into a network of an ISP which provides internet access to home premices.